-We assume that the cost of a given operation op_i^k on object o_i , when executed at a given edge node n, can be expressed as a function of n and of the object deployment $deployment(o_i)$:
+We assume that the cost of a given operation op_i^v on object o_i , when executed at a given edge node n, can be expressed as a function of n and of the object deployment $deployment(o_i)$:

-$$cost(op_i^k, n) = costfunction_i^k(n, deployment(o_i))$$ (3)
+$$cost(op_i^v, n) = costfunction_i^v(n, deployment(o_i))$$ (3)

-The costfunction ${i}^{k}$ may be different for each operation and allows to model different replica consistency protocols.
+The $costfunction_i^v$ may be different for each operation and allows to model different replica consistency protocols.
 Cathode users may provide their own cost functions to accommodate novel replication strategies, making the system extensible.
 To ease the task of defining the appropriate cost functions, Cathode includes a library of predefined cost functions, for several widely used consistency protocols, that can be used when configuring the system.